How to Choose a University UK 2027: What Actually Matters

 - Some graduate schemes explicitly target Russell Group universities

-- International employer recognition — particularly for global careers
+- International employer recognition, particularly for global careers

-When Russell Group isn't the right choice
+When Russell Group is not the right choice

 - Several Russell Group universities rank below non-Russell Group peers for specific subjects